Royal National Institute for Deaf People: Present operations

 RNID lobbies and works with the UK government on modernisation of the UK's audiology services.

-RNID has also undertakes product development.
+RNID funds research into hearing loss and tinnitus..
+The charity also provides in-person information and support at RNID Near You drop-in sessions, which run in towns and cities right across the UK.

 Hearing check

-RNID has developed an online free, confidential online hearing check, which can identify potential hearing problems.
-The five-minute check assesses a person's ability to hear someone speaking when there is background noise.
+RNID has developed an free online hearing check, which can identify potential hearing problems.
+The three-minute check assesses a person's ability to hear someone speaking when there is background noise.

 Celebrity ambassadors

-The charity's celebrity ambassadors include Samantha Baines.
+The charity's celebrity ambassadors include Samantha Baines. and Tasha Ghouri.
 Scarlette Douglas is a former ambassador.

 Previous operations

-RNID lobbied on the switchover from analogue to digital hearing aids provided under the NHS.
+RNID lobbied the NHS to provide free hearing aids and batteries UK-wide.

-The RNID Product Development team won an innovation award for their work on a new genre of telephone, the ScreenPhone, though this has now been discontinued.
+In 2000, following a campaign with the National Deaf Children’s Society, all new born babies are offered hearing screening by the NHS.

+Research RNID funded links a type of gene, called a microRNA, to hearing loss for the first time, in 2004.
+This work opens up a new field of research into hearing loss.